cylc/cylc-doc/src/workflow-design-guide/general-principles.rst

 many jobs at once:

-- Large workflows that are not sufficiently limited by real time clock triggering or inter-cycle dependence may generate a lot of *runahead* (this refers to Cylc's ability to run multiple cycles at once, restricted only by the dependencies of individual tasks).
+- Large workflows that are not sufficiently limited by real time clock triggering or intercycle dependence may generate a lot of *runahead* (this refers to Cylc's ability to run multiple cycles at once, restricted only by the dependencies of individual tasks).
 - Some workflows may have large families of tasks whose members all